jxbz/signSGD/README.md

 ***

 Any questions / comments?
-Don't hesisate to get in touch: <a href="mailto:bernstein@caltech.edu">bernstein@caltech.edu</a>.
+Don't hesitate to get in touch: <a href="mailto:bernstein@caltech.edu">bernstein@caltech.edu</a>.